 The anti-diabetic effect of leaves is attributed to increase in insulin secretion.
 And the increased insulin level is due appears to be due to repair or regeneration

 of the endocrine pancreas (as manifested by the doubling of islet number and beta cell number in the pancreatic tissue of diabetic rats that were orally administered with G. sylvestre extracts).
 Some other proposed mechanisms for blood glucose lowering actions include increase in glucose uptake and utilization, stimulation of beta cell function, stimulation of enzymes, etc.

 Medicinal Uses Gurmar/Dhuleti/G. sylvestre

-Gurmar or G. sylvestre is extensively used in making of Ayurvedic medicine for treatment of diabetes.
+Gurmar or G. sylvestre is extensively used in the making of Ayurvedic medicine for the treatment of diabetes.
 There are about fifty five patents of Gymnema Sylvestre mainly on diabetes.